Interval constraint programming for globally solving catalog-based categorical optimization

-where \begin{itemize} \item $x$ is a continuous variable with range $[0, 16]$ ; \item the categorical variable $u$ is described by two properties $y_1$ and $y_2$ with ranges $[0, 20]$ and $[-10, 10]$ ; \item the catalog $C$ is described by pairs of $(y_1, y_2)$ properties ; \item we seek the global solution with a tolerance of $\varepsilon = 10^{-6}$. \end{itemize} We now introduce two scenarios, each with a different catalog.
-In \textbf{scenario~1} (Section~\ref{sec:example-scenario1}), the feasible set of the problem contains a single catalog item~; in this case, the assignment of $u(y)$ to a catalog item does not require the use of the objective function.
-In \textbf{scenario~2} (Section~\ref{sec:example-scenario2}), the feasible set of the problem contains two catalog items~; in this case, upper bounding and the use of the dynamic constraint $f \le \tilde{f} - \varepsilon$ is required to discard one the two items.
+We propose two scenarios, each with a different catalog: \begin{itemize} \item in \textbf{scenario~1}, the catalog $\catalog$ contains five items (Table~\ref{tab:scenario1-catalog}).
+The feasible set of the problem contains a single catalog item (item 2); \item in \textbf{scenario~2}, the catalog $\catalog$ of the first scenario is augmented with an item described by properties $(\properties_1, \properties_2) = (1, -1)$ (Table~\ref{tab:scenario2-catalog}).
+The feasible set of the problem contains two catalog items (items 2 and 6). \end{itemize}